 By the time they arrived in London, the city was bathed in cold sunshine.
 It was almost midday.

 The first stop was somewhere in Notting Hill where Nick got no reply when he pressed a bell for a first floor flat.
-He returned to the car and said ,He is not in.
+He returned to the car.
+‘He is not in.
 He must have forgotten we had an appointment.
 Never mind.’
 But he was not disappointed.

 They drove in the direction of Marble Arch and then through Oxford Street.
 People were out and about released from the warm privacy of family Christmas Days.
-Children were hugging their presents, some trying them out on pavements, couples strolled leisurely hand in hand, shops were open; some already displayed gigantic posters foretelling a bounty of bargains for January Sales.
+Children were hugging their presents, some trying them out on pavements, couples strolled hand-in-hand, shops were open; some already displayed gigantic posters foretelling a bounty of bargains for January Sales.

 They stopped by a red telephone booth and Nick went to phone his friend Michael Daltry.
 He came out pleased with the arrangements.
 They all listened to the day’s plan of action.
 The first stop was at a coffee bar in Camden Town to meet up with Steve’s friends, then onto a restaurant, finally ending up in a fashionable club in Soho.
 Everyone found the arrangements to their liking and looked forward to the excitement.

 Anne had never done so much traipsing around town, meeting so many people and going into strange places.
-She kept up with Nick’s pace who never let go of her hand, walking alongside him in her high-heeled boots and fake fur jacket.
+She kept up with Nick’s pace, who never let go of her hand, walking alongside him in her high-heeled boots and fake fur jacket.
 She had been to London before, with a friend, but now it was different.
 She was in London with someone she felt she belonged to, who cared for her, who took her to places he knew, introducing her as ’My girlfriend Anne’.
 All those emotions gave her a strange sense of fulfilment, a sort of need to feel whole after the human chrysalis stage.

-In Camden Town Steve decided to stay with his friends, Max and Olly who had other plans for the rest of the day and who had a car of their own.
+In Camden Town, Steve decided to stay with his friends, Max and Olly, who had other plans for the rest of the day and who had a car of their own.
 Becky was not happy about splitting.
 She and Steve had an argument.
-In the end she gave in but you could see her disappointment on leaving Anne.
+In the end she gave in, but you could see her disappointment on leaving Anne.

 She hugged Anne.
 Nick reached for her hand and dragged her closer to him.
 Anne nearly stumbled but she loved his gesture of possession.
 She resolved not to lose sight of him.
 He was now in total charge of her.
 She felt his presence in her life more tangible than it had ever been in their brief relationship.
 She resolved to listen only to him, to sit by his side and dance only with him at the club in Soho.